 Stuff like that cracks me up.
 The list of Loomis alumni isn’t as impressive… Jesse Camp?!
 LOL.

 Anyway, Loomis is in Windsor.
-As I said, I work in Windsor.
-Windsor is chockfull of history and other interesting stuff (there are plenty of Loomis and Chaffee monuments at the Windsor Cemetery which boasts the oldest legible monument in the US, among other things), but it’s just not the place you’d expect to find a top notch pricate school.
+Windsor is chockfull of history and other interesting stuff (there are plenty of Loomis and Chaffee monuments at the Windsor Cemetery which boasts the oldest legible monument in the US, among other things), but it’s just not the place you’d expect to find a top notch private school.
 Here’s the coolest thing about the Loomis campus, and it’s really not all that cool: The campus lies at the confluence of the Farmington and Connecticut rivers.
 The campus is known informally as “The Island” because spring rains and melting snow create floodwaters that raise the level of the rivers and flood the lowlands surrounding the campus, sometimes literally cutting the school off from dry land.